 Where you can get the combined pill

-Contraception is free to all women and men through the NHS.
+Contraception is free to everyone through the NHS.
 Places where you can get contraception include:

 - community contraception clinics